 Massive lava stream exploding into ocean in Hawaii

-Kilauea volcano on Hawaii Island is pouring gallons and gallons of lava into the ocean creating a stream of lava and boiling water into the air.
-HONOLULU - A dramatic "firehose" stream of lava is shooting out of a sea cliff on Hawaii Island, splashing into the Pacific Ocean below and exploding upon impact.
+This Jan.
+28, 2017 photo provided by the U.S. Geological Survey shows a lava stream pouring out of a tube on the sea cliff at the Kamokuna ocean entry at the Hawaii Volcanoes National Park on the Big Island of Hawaii.
+A dramatic "firehose" stream of lava is shooting out of a sea cliff on Hawaii Island, splashing into the Pacific Ocean below and exploding upon impact.

 Add your comments below